 Hey parents, we will be sharing tips for you on how to best communicate with your student’s teachers in a favorable manner next week!
 Learn how to talk to them without being called the “helicopter parent” in the teachers lounge.

-CEO, SOAR® Learning Inc.
+Co-Author + President, SOAR® Learning Inc.

 Six Steps to